aridjayarecipes/cutesrecipes.web.app/content/post/2063-step-by-step-guide-to-make-perfect-fresh-summer-salad.md

 - "1/4 red pepper sliced  diced"
 - "1 sweet balsamic dressing"
 recipeinstructions:
-- "Rinse greens &amp; throw rest of ingredients together on plate.
+- "Rinse greens & throw rest of ingredients together on plate.
 The ingredients above are for a single serving."
-- "To make sweet balsamic dressing - combine the following ingredients 1/2 teaspoon maple syrup &amp; 2 tablespoons balsamic vinegar.
+- "To make sweet balsamic dressing - combine the following ingredients 1/2 teaspoon maple syrup & 2 tablespoons balsamic vinegar.
 Mix very well.
-Start drizzling regular olive oil while whipping with a fork until it&#39;s to your liking.
+Start drizzling regular olive oil while whipping with a fork until it's to your liking.
 Normally the ratio is 2:1 (2 oil to 1 vinegar.
 But I like it sweeter so I add more oil).
 The dressing will be very thick."
 categories:
 - Recipe
 tags: